edogab33/flanders/README.md

-# flwr_MSCRED
-An aggregation function based on MSCRED to detect malicious clients attempting to perform model poisoning.

-# Run
+# Introduction

-To test the code configurate the strategy and the server in server.py and run `python server.py`.

-There is a bug now which often causes the simulation to stop working in the middle of a round.
+In main there are all the files used to run the Federated Learning environment.

+In MSCRED there are two notebooks: one is used to train and test the MSCRED algorithm.
+In the other notebook there is the NN used in the clients so that we can save the learned parameters at each epoch and use it as dataset for MSCRED.